-Spoon feeding your lawn is the act of fertilizing your turf more frequently with smaller amounts of nitrogen per 1,000 ft2.
-Generally, a standard application, or full bag rate, or fertilization can be upwards of one pound (1 lb.) of Nitrogen per 1,000 ft2.
-Spoon feeding is applying half, or less than half of the typical rates.
-Somewhere between 0.1 – 0.5 lbs. of N per 1,000 ft2, applied weekly or biweekly can be considered as spoon-feeding.
+Spoon feeding your lawn is the act of fertilizing your turf more frequently with smaller amounts of nitrogen per 1,000 square feet.
+Generally, a standard application, or full bag rate, of fertilization can be upwards of one pound (1 lb.) of Nitrogen per 1,000 square feet.
+Spoon feeding is applying half or less than half of the typical rates.
+Somewhere between 0.1 – 0.5 lbs. of N per 1,000 square feet, applied weekly or biweekly can be considered as spoon-feeding.
 See below for some examples.

 Questions about how much Nitrogen is in your fertilizer?
 Use our free online nitrogen calculator.

 I spoon feed my front lawn every week – or two weeks depending on the weather – with Kelp4Less Extreme Blend, Humic Acid, Calcium Carbonate, and Molasses Powder.
-This is ideal especially as we approach the hotter summer days ahead, where you may want to cut back on you typical fertilization, or eliminate completely.
+This is ideal especially as we approach the hotter summer days ahead, where you may want to cut back on your typical fertilization or eliminate completely.